kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/graph_builder2/README.md

   `--include-alternates` if you also want fully-detailed (commented) blocks for every registered module so you can copy/paste parameters.

+Edge CSV dumps are **enabled by default**.
+They land under `<work-dir>/edge_features`.
+Pass `--edge-dump-dir /abs/elsewhere` to redirect them, `--no-dump-edges` to skip generating them, or `--dump-edges` to force them back on even if the feature config disables dumping.

 ---

 ## Feature Configuration